fybrik/openmetadata-connector/README.md

 make run
 ```

 `make run` runs the connector with the configuration file in `conf/conf.yaml`.
-This configuration assumes that OM is running on localhost, listening on port 8585, and the Vault is running on localhost, listening on port 8200.
+This configuration assumes that OM is running on localhost and listening on port 8585.
+In addition, it assumes that Vault is running on localhost too and listening on port 8200.
 If that is not the case, change the configuration file or employ port-forwarding.
 The configuration file also contains the path of a JWT file which is used to identify against Vault.

 ## Directory Structure